 What Constitutes Medical Malpractice in Texas?

 Medical malpractice occurs when a healthcare provider deviates from the accepted standard of care, resulting in injury or death to a patient.
-The “standard of care” refers to the level of care and skill that a reasonably competent healthcare provider would have provided under similar circumstances.
+The “standard of care” refers to the level of care and skill a reasonably competent healthcare provider would have delivered under similar circumstances.

-- The injury resulted in damages (e.g., medical bills, pain, lost income).
+- The injury resulted in damages such as medical bills, pain, or lost income

-While any healthcare provider can commit malpractice, certain types of errors are more frequently seen in litigation:
+While any healthcare provider can commit malpractice, certain errors appear more frequently in Dallas medical malpractice cases.

 Misdiagnosis or Delayed Diagnosis

-One of the most common bases for malpractice claims, misdiagnosis can prevent patients from receiving timely treatment or expose them to inappropriate or harmful interventions.
+Misdiagnosis can prevent patients from receiving timely treatment or expose them to harmful interventions.
 In cancer, stroke, or cardiac cases, a delayed diagnosis can be fatal.
+Victims of diagnostic errors may face additional medical costs that should have been avoided.

 Surgical Errors

 These errors range from operating on the wrong body part to leaving surgical instruments inside the patient.
-Even when surgery is correctly performed, failure to monitor post-operative complications may constitute malpractice.
+Failure to monitor post-operative complications may also constitute malpractice.
+Patients injured during surgery in Dallas may pursue compensation for corrective procedures, rehabilitation, and ongoing care.

 Medication Errors